Liberty University vs Howard Payne University

 The Financial Comparison

-Liberty University and Howard Payne University are closely matched on financial return.
-Liberty University scores 28/100 while Howard Payne University scores 27/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Liberty University and Howard Payne University come out about even on financial return.
+Liberty University scores 28/100 and Howard Payne University scores 27/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Howard Payne University graduates earn a median of $48,376 compared to $44,813 at Liberty University.
-The payback period is 26.2 years at Liberty University versus 17.5 years at Howard Payne University.
+Then look at what that buys.
+Ten years after enrollment, Howard Payne University graduates earn a median $48,376 against $44,813 at Liberty University.
+The cost earns itself back in 26.2 years at Liberty University and 17.5 years at Howard Payne University.

-Graduates leave Liberty University with a median $24,500 in debt versus $26,793 at Howard Payne University.
-The debt-to-earnings ratios are 0.68 and 0.79 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Liberty University owing a median $24,500 versus $26,793 at Howard Payne University.
+Their debt-to-earnings ratios are 0.68 and 0.79 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers